 What is product-market fit?

 Product-market fit is the point where brands have identified and validated the demand for their product or service with their target buyers and have validated the use case for their products or services.
-Silicon Valley venture capitalist Andreessen Horowitz, coined this term in 2007 is quoted as saying “Product/Market Fit means being in a good market with a product that can satisfy that market.”
+Silicon Valley venture capitalist Andreessen Horowitz, who coined this term in 2007 is quoted as saying “Product/Market Fit means being in a good market with a product that can satisfy that market.”

 The Lean Product Playbook author, Dan Olsen, further defined product-market fit as, “When a brand’s product meets real customer needs and does so in a way that is better than other alternatives.”